 It may sound confusing or you may wonder why diamonds are priced this way but this is basically the same as fruits and vegetables are priced per lbs.
 This is extremely important because not all diamonds are the same and therefore should not be priced the same and the price per carat method allows you to better compare between two different diamonds.

 It is important to know and understand that prices of diamonds increase with their scarcity.
 The rarer the diamond the more expensive it is.
-A high diamond color diamond costs more than a low color diamond not just because it is better color - but also because these are extremely hard to find.
+A high diamond colored diamond costs more than a low color diamond not just because it is better color - but also because these are extremely hard to find.
 Same goes for large diamonds.
-It is by far harder to find a gem quality diamond weighing 2 carats than a similar diamond weighing 1 carat.
+It is by far harder to find a gem quality diamond weighing 2.00 carats than a similar diamond weighing 1.00 carat.

-As a result, the price per carat of a 2.00 carat diamond is higher than the price per carat of a 1 carat diamond.
-In other words, two 1 carat diamonds cost less than one 2 carat diamond - in fact - far less.
+As a result, the price per carat of a 2.00 carat diamond is higher than the price per carat of a 1.00 carat diamond.
+In other words, two 1.00 carat diamonds cost less than one 2.00 carat diamond, in fact, far less.

 Let's ask you the following question - Would you rather buy a 1.00 carat diamond or a 0.99 carat diamond for 1% less?
 Same question regardng a 2.00 carat diamond and a 1.99 carat diamond for 0.50% less?

-Most people would rather walk the extra mile (or pay the extra 0.50%-1%) to get a round weight number diamond or more correctly not to get the "just below" carat weight.
+Most people would rather pay the extra 0.50%-1% to get a round weight number diamond or more correctly not to get the "just below" carat weight.

-And in case you wonder, we doubt if you could find a 1.95 carat diamond because the price difference is so HUGE that the diamond manufacturer would rather settle on the cut quality than dropping from 2.00 carat to 1.95 - this "drop" will cost him $10,000, and the diamond cutter's goal is not the brightest and most brilliant diamond but rather the most valuable one.
+In case you are wondering, we doubt if you could find a 1.90 carat diamond because the price difference is so HUGE that the diamond manufacturer would rather settle on the cut quality than dropping from 2.00 carat to 1.90 carat - this "drop" will cost him $10,000, and the diamond cutter's goal is not the brightest and most brilliant diamond but rather the most valuable one.

 Heavy men are not necessarily bigger.
 On the same note, heavy diamonds are not necessarily bigger!
 Just keep this in mind that "settling" on a diamond carat that is slightly less than originally intended (a "lighter" diamond) does not mean that it is smaller.